-- 2100 manually annotated hotel reviews, 300 each out of 7 locations. - 420 each with user overall rating 1-5. - At least 10, but as few as possible hotels per location. - Additional 196,865 not manually-annotated reviews.
+- 2100 manually annotated hotel reviews, 300 each out of 7 locations. - 420 each with user overall rating 1-5. - Additional 196,865 not manually-annotated reviews.

-''' title: great location, bad service sentiment score: 2 of 5 body: stayed at the darling harbour holiday inn.
+''' body: stayed at the darling harbour holiday inn.
 The location was great, right there at China town, restaurants everywhere, the monorail station is also nearby.
 Paddy's market is like 2 mins walk.
 Rooms were however very small.
 We were given the 1st floor rooms, and we were right under the monorail track, however noise was not a problem.